• Skip to Content

 MACH 110 Geometric Dimensioning & Tolerancing (GD&T) Measurement 4 Units

-Students learn Geometric Dimensioning and Tolerancing (GD&T) symbols and interpretation, and their related application and inspection.
+Students will learn Geometric Dimensioning and Tolerancing (GD&T) symbols and interpretation, and their related application and inspection.
 Students will also learn practical precision measurement and instrument selection.
 This course helps students prepare for the GD&T Technologist certification exam.
 Students will use a Coordinate Measurement Machine for inspection purposes.

 Lecture Hours: 3 Lab Hours: 3 Repeatable: No Grading: L